Four Great Inventions: Analysis

 In the 20th century, this list was popularized and augmented by the noted British biochemist, historian, and sinologist Joseph Needham, who devoted the later part of his life to studying the science and civilization of ancient China.

 Recently, scholars have questioned the importance placed on the inventions of paper, printing, gunpowder, and the compass.
 Chinese scholars in particular question if too much emphasis is given to these inventions, over other significant Chinese inventions.
 They have pointed out that other inventions in China were perhaps more sophisticated and had a greater impact within China.

 In the chapter "Are the Four Major Inventions the Most Important?" of his book Ancient Chinese Inventions, Chinese historian Deng Yinke writes:

 The four inventions do not necessarily summarize the achievements of science and technology in ancient China.
 The four inventions were regarded as the most important Chinese achievements in science and technology, simply because they had a prominent position in the exchanges between the East and the West and acted as a powerful dynamic in the development of capitalism in Europe.
 As a matter of fact, ancient Chinese scored much more than the four major inventions: in farming, iron and copper metallurgy, exploitation of coal and petroleum, machinery, medicine, astronomy, mathematics, porcelain, silk, and wine making.
 The numerous inventions and discoveries greatly advanced China's productive forces and social life.
 Many are at least as important as the four inventions, and some are even greater than the four.

-In his political discourse, General Secretary of the Chinese Communist Party Xi Jinping often cites the four great inventions as a source of national pride for China and its historic contributions to humanity.
+In his political discourse, General Secretary of the Chinese Communist Party Xi Jinping often cites the Four Great Inventions as a source of national pride for China and its historic contributions to humanity.

 In 2017, the term "four great new inventions" became popularized in China in reference to high-speed rail, mobile payment, e-commerce, and bike-sharing.
 The term is not intended strictly, as although these innovations have been exceptionally developed in China, none were invented within China.
+Arguably, all were first realized on a societal scale in China.